Affiliate links on Android Authority may earn us a commission. Learn more.

 As for Android 13’s release date, Google originally shared an anticipated schedule.
 It stuck very closely to that schedule and officially rolled out a stable version on August 15, 2022, at 1:00 PM ET.

-In February 2023, Google rolled out Android 13 QPR2 Beta 3.1, which brought several bug fixes to Pixel devices.
+In March 2023, Google rolled out Android 13 QPR3 Beta 1, which brought several bug fixes to Pixel devices.
+The stable update is due in June 2023.

 Android 13: Design changes